---->

 relative to another object.
 In fact these forces may well have no

-objective existance for one object alone, in line with William
+objective existence for one object alone, in line with William

-Some like Einstein followed Descartes basically by taking gravity
+Some like Einstein who followed Descartes basically and took gravity

-as being fundamental, and taking magnetism as being an inessential
+as being a fundamental, took magnetism as being an inessential

 of less importance to physics theory.
 Though in science all well

-confirmed facts are basically equal, Newton did little to oppose
+confirmed facts are basically equal, Newton did somewhat little to oppose

 the magnetism-does-not-matter position.
 But the fact that magnetic